professor/professor.github.io/towards-organizational-justice/index.markdown

 ## The Free Chapter
 <img border="0" src="../images/towards-organizational-justice-143kb.jpg" alt="Free Chapter" width="208" />{: style="float: left; margin-right: 2em"}
-Here is the free Chapter 12: Towards Organizational Justice.
+Here is the free Chapter 12: Towards Organizational Justice by Todd Sedano and Paul Ralph.
 The chapter includes practical advise to transform engineering environments.
 The chapter is from the book, <a href="https://amzn.to/4nAmJl3">Sustainable Dual-Track Development</a>

 <div style="clear: both;" />